kerbysoh/orbital_stonks/README.md

 ## Aim

 The aim of the trading bot is to maximize traders’ profits and create a hassle-free platform where users can easily access information about their shares.
+The bot will be flexible as it allows users to pick their desired stock for the trading algorithm to trade for each transaction.

 ## User Stories